EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 ### Pipeline (single images)

-#### 1. Provide an example of a distortion-corrected image.
+#### 1. Example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image1]

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Use color transforms, gradients or other methods to create a thresholded binary image.
+Below is an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in the third code cell of the Jupyter notebook located in "./Lane_Marking_Tracker.ipynb".
 Here's an example of my output for this step.